jeanibarz/orchestrator-mcp-server/docs/howto_create_workflow.md

 Based on the codebase, to create a workflow, you need to create a specific directory structure and files that follow the workflow definition format used by the Workflow Definition Service.

-Directory Structure
-You need to create the following directory structure: architecture_and_data_model.md:916-923

 For example, if you want to create a workflow named "MY_WORKFLOW", you would create:

 workflows/